 What were they key challenges we have had to address as an AHSN?

 Our first challenge was creating an ecosystem for innovation.
 We wanted to engage NHS organisations and clinicians in understanding how we can work together to draw innovation into the health service.
 We have ‘link directors’ within every member organisation who we can talk to about innovation, and we have worked with many clinicians on specific clinical problems for which they are seeking solutions.

-As part of building this ‘ecosystem’, we have provided support to many companies who want to develop their products with the NHS, and have worked closely with key organisations, such as Local Enterprise Partnerships to explore how to stimulate regional growth in key areas around health and life sciences.
+In building this ‘ecosystem’, we have provided support to many companies who want to develop their products with the NHS, and have worked closely with key organisations, such as Local Enterprise Partnerships, to explore how to stimulate regional growth in key areas around health and life sciences.

 Building this new innovation culture hasn’t come from one single initiative, but by providing a wide range of opportunities for clinicians, companies and universities to work with us to develop enterprise based on identified need.

 What stands out for you as our main achievements in innovation?